Save time and money with this Welsh Rabbit Cheese recipe

 Overall, the combination of wartime rationing, advertising, the popularity of convenience foods, and the simplicity of the recipe itself contributed to Welsh Rarebit becoming a popular and well-known dish in the 1940s and 50s in the United States.

 This article contains affiliate links, which supports the free content on this blog.
 As an Amazon Associates affiliate, I earn from qualifying purchases.
-This is at no additional cost to you.

 History of the Welsh Rabbit Recipe